PubAcademy

 The shift from event support to full creative ownership happened gradually and then all at once.
 Presentation design evolved from a single branded template to fully produced, market-specific decks reviewed and revised under tight deadlines.
 Environmental design grew from a basic roller banner to full venue packages — stage signage, window decals, step-and-repeat backdrops — benchmarked for consistency across global markets.

+Photography moved from informal event snapshots to professionally directed shoots.
+Video went from nonexistent to a standard deliverable at flagship events.
 Motion graphics came last and grew fastest — now integral to the creative toolkit across events, campaign launches, and quarterly earnings calls.

 Impact